 Your Cognitive Processes

-If, by better understanding how you study and how you can be more efficient and effective, you improve your study processes by 20%, you can change 80% scores to 96% scores and reduce 30 hours per week in the library to 24 hours.
+By better understanding how you study, you can learn to be more efficient and effective.
+If you improve your study processes by 20%, you can change 80% scores to 96% scores and reduce studying 30 hours per week to 24 hours.
+Let’s learn how.

 To Learn (According to Merriam-Webster Dictionary)